Yuglut/WhoSGlAd-python/README.md

   we do not have it in the case of observations.
 Nevertheless, in the case of the helium glitch it is easily circumvented Following Fanir et al. 2023 providing an estimate in terms of observables.
-- T_est: boolean
-  Whether to use the automated estimated (Farnir et al. 2023) of T_He.
+- *T_est*: bool: Whether to use the automated estimated (Farnir et al. 2023) of T_He.
-- idxlist: dictionary
-  WhoSGlAd_cfg_py also specifies the ordering of the input frequncy file.
+- *idxlist*: dict: WhoSGlAd_cfg_py also specifies the ordering of the input frequncy file.
 It is provided as a dictionnary.
 Only 4 keywords are recognised:
-  - 'n': the radial order.
+  - *n*: the radial order.
-  - 'l': the spherical degree.
+  - *l*: the spherical degree.
-  - 'freq': the frequency value, assumed to be in micro Hz.
+  - *freq*: the frequency value, assumed to be in micro Hz.
-  - 'sigma': the frequency uncertainty, assumed to be in micro Hz.
+  - *sigma*: the frequency uncertainty, assumed to be in micro Hz.
-- target_ln: array of l (spherical degree) and n (radial order) values to be used in the adjustment (crucial to the definition of the basis)
+- *target_ln*: [(int,int)]: array of l (spherical degree) and n (radial order) values to be used in the adjustment (crucial to the definition of the basis)
-- plot: boolean
-  Whether to produce plots
+- *plot*: bool: Whether to produce plots
-- save_plots: boolean
-  Whether to save plots
+- *save_plots*: bool: Whether to save plots
-- show_plots: boolean
-  Whether to show plots
+- *show_plots*: bool: Whether to show plots
-- save_coefs: boolean
-  Whether to save akl (projection) coefficients
+- *save_coefs*: bool: Whether to save akl (projection) coefficients